robertrekefors/slm/README.md

 # slm — Small Language Model

-**Course:** Kandidatkurs i programmering – Lab 5
+**Course:** Programmeringstekinik II – Lab 5
 **Author:** Robert Rekefors
-**Date:** 2025-10-17
+**Date:** 2025-10-24
-**Version:** Final submission

 ---

 ## Overview

-This project was created as part of the Bachelor Programming Course (Lab 5: Small Language Model).
+This project was created as part of Programming techniques II (Lab 5: Small Language Model).
-It implements a simple probabilistic language model in C++ that learns character-based patterns from a text file and generates new text with similar statistical structure.
+It implements a simple probabilistic language model in C++ that learns character-based patterns from a text file and generates a new text with similar statistical structure.
-The purpose of the lab was to demonstrate how fundamental concepts in language modeling, randomness, and data structures can be combined in a small yet complete C++ program.
+The purpose of the lab was to demonstrate how data structures, randomness and fundamental concepts in language modeling can be combined in a small yet complete C++ program.

 ---